Amirdh17/React-Social-Media-App/README.md

 ## Implementation Details
 ### React Router
-  The package "react-router" is instaled from npm website.
+  The package "react-router" is installed from npm website.
 In index.js, import Browser Router tag from react-router-dom and make the app component place within the Browser Router tag.
 In app component, import routes and route from react-router-dom, and within Routes tag, create a path for each functional component therefore we can link them to respective elements.
+### Context API
+  Context api is provide a simple way to pass data to components without passing the props.
+It can be used to share data as "global" for react components.
+In src folder, DataContext.js is created in Context folder.
+In DataContet.js file, "createContext" function is imported from "React" package and is used to create context object.
+Data that need to be shared globally, are put within a function expression (provider) which is exported.
+In App.js, all the components which need shared global data, are written within the "provider" which is imported.
+To use the shared data in particular component, "useContext" hook is used from React package.
 ### Axios API request
+  Axios is a popular library used to communicate with backend and api to perform the CRUD operations.
+In this project, fake api is created by using "json-server" package.
+Using axios, CRUD operation is made easy with the fake api.
+In src folder, Posts.js file has base url of fake api file in api folder.
+In DataContext.js file, Posts.js file is imported as "api" and that "api" is used to do CRUD operation using the keyword get, post, put and delete.
+### Custom Hook